fredricknyangau/zealnet-billing-system-frontend/docs/architecture/overview.md

 ## Frontend Architecture

-This document outlines the architecture and design decisions for the WiFi Billing Platform frontend.
+This document outlines the architecture and design decisions for the ZealNet ISP Platform frontend.

 ## Core Principles